 Did you know…?

-They not only eat insects, but it is not uncommon for them to take down amphibians, reptiles, and even birds.
+They not only eat insects, but it is not uncommon for them to take down amphibians, lizards, snakes, and even birds.
 A favorite is the hummingbird.

 8.)
 The female will sometimes literally bite the head off the male, which removes the inhibition of approaching her to copulate.
 She then mates with the headless male and then often eats the rest when finished.
 Observations have been made where a female has been eating a bird while copulating.
 Now that’s talent.